 To the Pharmacist: By redeeming this offer, the Pharmacist certifies that the Epinephrine Auto-Injector 2-Pack is being dispensed to a patient eligible for this offer in compliance with these terms and conditions, and the Pharmacist has not submitted and will not submit a claim for reimbursement under any federal, state, or other governmental program for this prescription.
 Void where prohibited by law.

-Pharmacy Instructions for Commercially Insured Patients: Submit this claim to Change Healthcare.
-A valid Other Coverage Code (e.g. 8) is required.
-For each Epinephrine Auto-Injector 2-Pack carton, Teva will pay $30 per carton, up to a maximum of three (3) cartons per prescription.
-Payment will be received from Change Healthcare.
+Pharmacy Instructions for Commercially Insured Patients: Please submit this claim to the primary Payer first, then submit the balance due to Mercalis as a Secondary Payer COB (coordination of benefits) with patient responsibility and a valid Other Coverage Code (e.g. 8).
+For each Epinephrine Auto-Injector 2-Pack carton, Teva will pay up to $30 per carton, up to a maximum of three (3) cartons per prescription.
+Reimbursement will be received from Mercalis.

 Pharmacy Instructions for Uninsured Cash-Paying Patients: Cash-Paying Patients are not eligible for this offer.

 Valid Other Coverage Code required.
-For questions regarding processing, please call the Help Desk at 1-800-422-5604.
+For questions about processing, please call the Help Desk at 844-248-7949.

 Anaphylaxis can be life threatening, can happen within minutes, and can be caused by stinging and biting insects, allergy injections, foods, medicines, exercise, or unknown causes.
 Always carry your Epinephrine Injection (Auto-Injector) with you because you may not know when anaphylaxis may happen.